robertleeplummerjr/Class.js/README.md

 Javacript-Is-A-Classy-Beast
 ===========================

-JCB - A class (prototyping for humans) experiment for JavaScript; performant and resource light
+JCB - A class (prototyping for humans) lib for JavaScript; performant and resource light

 Prototyping doesn't have to be hard, or at least this tiny lib tries to make it that way.